- Camps & Academies

 Residencies at Ross Creek are a fantastic way for artists to explore their creative side in a new setting with a new community!

 Along with its short-term residencies, Ross Creek is seeking artists to participate in longer term residencies and become integral to our community during their stay.
-We are searching for one long term artist per season who is looking for a residency posting for the fall 2014 or winter 2015 term and is also interested in doing some handy work around the centre.
+We are searching for one long term artist per season who is looking for a residency posting for the fall or winter terms and is also interested in doing some handy work around the centre.
 The candidate, in visual or media arts, writing, architecture, film, theatre, dance or music, would ideally have his or her own transportation and would have a working knowledge of carpentry, gardening etc, a great work ethic, and a positive and helpful demeanor.
 With access to a private studio space 24 hours a day, the artist can focus on their own work while also completing their work exchange hours.
 For collaborators, we can arrange collaboration times for a larger group to participate in the residency.

 We are hoping to have someone from September through December 15, and a different artist from January 15 to April 15, with a small fee paid by the artist for food and heat in the farmhouse.
 They will cook for themselves, have their own bedroom in the shared artist residency, studio space, and would be asked to work 20 hours a week around the centre in exchange for a contracted residency.